Guide To Deed Restricted Communities

 How Purchasing In A Deed Restricted Community Will Affect Your Home Buying Process

-Getting a home in a deed restricted community can have a couple of impacts on your home buying process.
-Let’s run through them.
+Getting a home in a deed restricted community can have an impact on your home buying process.
+Let’s run through what may occur.

 The most obvious restriction has to do with limitations on being able to do what you want to do with your property.
 Ideally, you know what those restrictions are well in advance, but if you don’t find out about a deed restriction until the title search, any surprises could dissuade you from getting the property that you would have loved if it weren’t for a particular HOA restriction on the height of hedges, for example.